Guatemala: Tikal & Beyond

 LOW/MODERATE: May be of a long duration and/or involve numerous border-crossings.
 May include easy/moderate day walks (up to 2-3hrs/day).
 You should be relatively fit and lead a generally active lifestyle.

-MODERATE/HIGH: May include several easy/moderate day walks (up to 2-4hrs/day) possibly at altitude.
+MODERATE: May include several easy/moderate day walks (up to 2-5hrs/day) possibly at altitude.
 You should be relatively fit and lead a generally active lifestyle.
 Previous experience of similar trips helpful.

-HIGH: May involve several days of moderate hiking (up to 3-5 hrs/day) possibly at altitude.
+MODERATE/HIGH: May involve several days of moderate hiking (up to 3-6 hrs/day) possibly at altitude.
 You must be a fit and active traveller with appropriate trekking experience.

-VERY HIGH: May involve several days of moderate/strenuous trekking (up to 5-7 hrs/day) possibly at altitude.
+HIGH: May involve several days of moderate/strenuous trekking (up to 4-7 hrs/day) possibly at altitude.
 You must be a very fit and active traveller with appropriate trekking experience.

 Map & Itinerary